“No. 1 Course in Missouri.”

 LEGENDS OF GOLF

 The Bass Pro Shops Legends of Golf returns April 22-28, 2019!
-Join us next spring for the sixth playing of the Bass Pro Shops® Legends of Golf® at Big Cedar® Lodge.
+Join us for the sixth playing of the Bass Pro Shops® Legends of Golf® at Big Cedar® Lodge.
 As always, the greatest legends of golf will be here for one of the premier tournaments on the PGA TOUR® Champions schedule.
-Check back for updates throughout the year as we roll out our plans for yet another can’t-miss event!
+Click Here for more information and to purchase tickets.

 Before you experience the courses that make up America’s Next Great Golf Destination, take a hole-by-hole tour to prepare yourself for the splendor that is Big Cedar Golf.